ESSENTIAL NOTES AND FAQ (Frequently Asked Questions) The Work it Out! way of working

 Work it Out! is delivered through Diversiton, a not for profit organisation committed to equality and inclusion for all.

-Work it Out! initiatives are funded by governments, funding agencies, local authorities, corporate sponsors, our licensee network and individuals who give back because of their success.
+Work it Out! initiatives are funded by those who have been on the process and who give back (pay it forward) because of their success.

 The workshops, training and support are all available at zero financial cost to all group members.
 This does not mean it is free!
 Members are expected to play a full and ongoing part in all activities in line with our ways of working.